Razushi/Razushi.dev/src/content/blog/destiny-2-loadouts.md

 ---
-title: "Destiny 2 Seasonal Loadouts"
+title: "Imagine not using 6 shooter and Combustion"
 description: "Build stubs for PvE strikes, raids, and seasonal activities."
 date: "2025-07-14"
 category: "Destiny 2"